liesnikov/extensible-elaborator/paper/main.md

   data FillInTheTerm e =
        FillInTheTerm Syntax.Term (Maybe Syntax.Type)
   ```
-* Lastly, we provide a constraint which ensures that a term is a type constructor.
+* Lastly, we give a constraint which ensures that a term is a type constructor.
-  This could've been encoded as a unification problem, but since we don't have to limit ourselves in the constructors of the constraint datatype and there are no real downsides to factoring a problem out we include it separately:
+  This could have been encoded as a unification problem, but since we don't have to limit ourselves in the constructors of the constraint datatype and there are no real downsides to factoring a problem out we include it separately:
   ```haskell
   -- the term passed to the constraint
   -- should be a type constructor